UA-SRC-data/srpdio/src/ontology/README-editors.md

 to regenerate imports.

-Note: the srpdio_terms.txt file may include 'starter' classes seeded from the ontology starter kit.
+Note: the ont_terms.txt file may include 'starter' classes seeded from the ontology starter kit.
 It is safe to remove these.

 ## Design patterns